Vector Design: a complete guide to tools, formats and workflows (2026)

 At a fundamental level, vector design is about structure and control.
 Every element is built from paths that can be adjusted at any time, which means you're not locked into a fixed resolution.
 You can resize, reshape or refine your design without worrying about quality loss.

 Raster design, on the other hand, is about capturing detail.
-It’s better suited for complex visuals like photography, textures, and realistic shading, where subtle variations in color and tone are important.
-But that detail comes at a cost: raster images are resolution-dependent.
-Once created, they can’t be scaled up without losing clarity.
+It's better suited for complex visuals like photography, textures, and realistic shading, where subtle variations in colour and tone are important.
+That detail comes at a cost: raster images are resolution-dependent.
+Once created, they can't be scaled up without losing clarity.

 :quality(75))